 Important things to consider when choosing a filament for outdoor use:

 An important factor to consider when making 3D FDM filament prints for outdoor use or display is the effect of UV light on the print.

 UV light tends to bleach and break down PLA filament prints over time, causing the color to fade and the print to become brittle.
-The amount of time before degradation becomes visible depends on the weather conditions as well as the outdoor use of the print.
+The amount of time before the degradation becomes visible depends on how extreme the weather conditions are as well as the use of the print.